Education Counts

 Attendance

-Statistics on student’s attendance from state and state integrated schools in Aotearoa.
+This page provides statistics on regular attendance and reasons for student absence.
+Attendance statistics are from state and state integrated schools in Aotearoa.

 Introduction

-This page contains information on the number of students that attend school regularly.
+This page contains information on the number of students that attend school regularly, including analysis on reasons for absences (covering justified and unjustified absence).

-Regular attendance at school, measures the percentage of students who have attended more than 90% of the term1, Historically attendance data were collected for Term 2, however, from 2019 attendance data have been collected for each term.
+The main measure, regular attendance at school, measures the percentage of students who have attended more than 90% of the term.[1]
+Historically, attendance data were collected for Term 2, however, from 2019 attendance data have been collected for each term.

 Overview of attendance

-This spreadsheet provides attendance data broken down into a range of student demographics, school characteristics (such as decile), and regional variables.
+These spreadsheets provide attendance data broken down into a range of student demographics, school characteristics, and regional variables.

-Attendance data for Term 2 data is available from 2011.
-Data for terms 1, 3, and 4 are available from 2019.
+Attendance data for all terms are available from 2019.

 Change in regular attendance